 Guruprakash Shetty is a Bachelor of Science from the University of Mangalore.
 He started his career in SELCO as Sales Executive at Udupi branch since 2001.
 Currently, he heads the entire operational activities of SELCO in South Karnataka, Maharashtra, Tamil Nadu and Kerala.
 He is also incharge of the Customer Support, Energy Associate and Financial Innovation departments.

 Sudipta Ghosh is a B.E (Electrical) and PG diploma in Business Management.
 He has 10 years of experience primarily in software designing prior to joining SELCO in 2012.
-He heads the Operations in Bihar and is in charge of the Projects department overseeing institutional projects and innovation initiatives.
-He is in charge of the MIS and other technology initiatives.
+He leads the Consultancy Department providing advisory support for DRE adoptions in sectors like Health, Livelihood and Entrepreneurship.
+He is in charge of the Projects department overseeing institutional projects and innovation initiatives.
+He oversees the MIS and other technology initiatives.

 A cornerstone of SELCO’s success has been in its careful choice of partners who are aligned with our values of uplifting the lives of the poor as asset owners v/s merely consumers and long term sustainability.
 Collaboration is key to addressing development issues as we do not claim to have all the answers and leverage on our partners for their experience and resources.
 We are committed to engaging local partners who either have a good knowledge of ground realities and/or located close to the community themselves.
 Several of our partners include community organizations, government, CSR, financial institutions, investors, training organizations, outreach channels, content developers, technical developers and finally the poor themselves.